 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] Life as it is lived in reality, involving unwelcome as well as welcome experiences, as distinct from a fictional or idealized world:[as modifier] ‘real-life situations’
+Life as it is lived in reality, involving unwelcome as well as welcome experiences, as distinct from a fictional world.as modifier ‘real-life situations’

 true to life, lifelike, true, truthful, faithful, real-life, close, naturalistic, authentic, genuine, representational, graphic, convincingView synonyms